Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Experimental Evaluation

-We filter and preprocess both sets.
-First, we only keep instances that are not planar or disconnected, and then remove all degree-1 vertices from the graph.
-(After obtaining a drawing with low (local) crossing number, degree-1 vertices can be inserted again in an $\epsilon$-neighborhood of the adjacent vertex without introducing any crossings.)
-For the extended Barabási-Albert graphs, this filtered out most of the graph with parameter $m=1$ as these are very often planar.
+We filter both sets to retain only connected, non-planar instances and then recursively remove all degree-1 vertices from the resulting graphs.
+After obtaining a drawing with low (local) crossing number, degree-1 vertices could be reinserted in an $\epsilon$-neighborhood of the adjacent vertex without introducing crossings (ignoring the grid).
+This preprocessing is applied uniformly before calling all algorithms and mirrors the simplifications used by the \textsf{Vertex Movement} and \textsf{Edge Insertion} implementations.
+After this filtering step, the final \rome set contains 8,252 graphs with 9--91 vertices and 13--148 edges; the mean size is 48.27 vertices and 69.91 edges.
+The final \BA set contains 1,500 graphs with 13--150 vertices and 19--495 edges; the mean size is 88.82 vertices and 222.05 edges.
+For the \BA graphs, the filtering removes most graphs with parameter $m=1$, as these are mostly planar.
 Finally, an initial drawing used as input to the algorithms is obtained with the Kamada--Kawai algorithm~\cite{kamada1989algorithm}, which uses spring forces between vertices proportional to their graph-theoretic distance.
 In initial experiments, it created drawings with usually fewer global and local crossings than the Fruchterman--Reingold algorithm~\cite{fruchterman1991graph}.
-The 8,252 \rome graphs remaining after the filtering procedure were split into 6,602 graphs for training our RL model and 1,650 graphs for testing.
+The \rome graphs are split into training (80\%) and testing (20\%) instances.
 Similarly, 1,000 \BA graphs were used for training and 500 for testing.

-\paragraph{Benchmark Algorithms.}
+\subparagraph*{Benchmark Algorithms.}